GermanBrainRot/Project-Galileo/README.md

 It is *us* who eventually come up with *cope* so we can live with this nonsense: we find that things are falling towards the center of the Earth, and “down” is *relative* (!) to the observer.
 But this is not the universe suddenly being reasonable, this is you finding a way to *rationalize* it.

 And the nonsense is not even gone through this move!
 The initial observation is still completely valid!
 You just banged your head against reality often enough so your thoughts would resemble the facts, so much so that you can quantify how far you can travel on Earth before the “things fall down” view becomes nonsense and you need to move to [*better* nonsense](https://youtu.be/rrUvLlrvgxQ?si=31qsjb570l2KpxP_&t=355).
+But locally, the Earth is flat and down is down.

 Don't believe me that the nonsense is still there?
 Well, let's ask a jury then.
 But let the jury be unbiased!
 So, who could possibly be unbiased in regards to the two propositions "things fall down" and "things fall in opposite directions on opposite sides of the planet"?
 Ah, that's right: a jury that hears this stuff for the first time in their lives - children!
 And you know what they'll say?
 They will say that this does not make sense - because it doesn't.
 We make sense *of* it!